18F/unit-testing-node/_pages/components/rule.md

 This stub hardcodes the `channelName` that `getChannelByID` will return.
 The actual slack-client object returns a `Channel` instance that contains a `name` property, so we simulate that with a small JavaScript object.
-`SlackClientStub` also records the `channelId` passed to the stub, so that we can validate the the argument passed by the code under test.
+`SlackClientImplStub` also records the `channelId` passed to the stub, so that we can validate the the argument passed by the code under test.

-## Applying `SlackClientStub` to the test
+## Applying `SlackClientImplStub` to the test

 Equipped with the stub, we can now get the test to pass.
 Update the test to look like this: